Cabin Facilities

 - Original 1930 cabin built by US Marines

-- Original open stone fireplace
+- Original open stone fireplaces

 Cabin 3